How To

 Roaming Clients / Device Agents - Setup, Configure, and Manage

-ScoutDNS provides device agents for organizations what wish to cover devices with DNS layer protection on and off the network.
-The ScoutDNS device agent is an extremely lightweight application best installed on managed devices where administrative ...
+ScoutDNS provides device agents for organizations that wish to protect devices with DNS-layer security both on and off the network.
+The ScoutDNS device agent is an extremely lightweight application, best installed on managed devices where ...

 Relay - Setup and Configure

-ScoutDNS supports a Relay configuration which allows operators to install a lightweight service inside their network.
-The relay is a local forwarding resolver service that processes queries inside the operator network while relaying public queries to ...
+ScoutDNS supports a Relay configuration, allowing operators to install a lightweight service within their network.
+The relay acts as a local forwarding resolver, processing internal queries while forwarding public queries to the ScoutDNS cloud ...

 Configuring Notifications